-Under anesthesia, using a bronchoscope inserted through the mouth, doctors place small, umbrella-shaped, one-way valves inside the airways that lead to the most diseased part of the lung.
+Under anesthesia, the doctor will use a small tube with a camera called a bronchoscope inserted through the mouth to place small, umbrella-shaped, one-way valves inside the airways that lead to the most diseased part of the lung.

 The valve stops inflow and allows escape of the trapped air in the diseased tissue so the healthier areas of the lung can breathe easier.